m5stack/aws-iot-kit-tutorials/workshop/content/Blinky hello world/Blinking the LEDs/_index.en.md

 Because of the policy constraints, the device can only publish messages to the topic beginning with its client ID.
 This provides flexibility so that another subscriber (such as, a cloud application) to filter topics for specific devices.
 Filters can also be applied to display more specific topics; such as, a specific device's temperature readings.

 ## Blink the LED
-To start or stop blinking the LED bars on the side of the AWS IoT EduKit, publish a message to the device from the AWS IoT MQTT client in a topic that the device subscribes.
+To start or stop blinking the LED bars on the side of the {{< awsService type="edukit-short-en" >}}, publish a message to the device from the AWS IoT MQTT client in a topic that the device subscribes.
 The subscription topic for the device will have the pattern `<<CLIENT_ID>>/#`.
 You can view the subscription topic on the device after it successfully subscribes to the topic.
 Additionally, you can view the client ID that's been output on the host machine's serial monitor.

 Complete the following steps to begin blinking the LED bars on the device:
 1. Begin in the AWS IoT console.
 1. Expand **Manage** in the navigation pane, and choose **Things**.
 1. The Things page displays all the devices that are registered in your AWS account for this Region.
-You should have one listed with a *microchip-tng* Thing type--this is your AWS IoT EduKit device.
+You should have one listed with a *microchip-tng* Thing type--this is your {{< awsService type="edukit-short-en" >}} device.
 Write down this **device's name** because it is your AWS IoT device ID.
 1. Expand **Test** in the navigation pane, and choose **MQTT test client window**.
 1. Choose the **Publish to a topic** tab.
 1. Replace **<<CLIENT_ID>>** in the following code and enter the topic into the **PubTopic name** field: